izabela-matusiewicz-xtb/kit/README.md

 Work with `kit` directly from Python, or with MCP + function calling, REST, or CLI!

-`kit` also ships with damn fine PR reviewer that works with **any LLM** (including completely free local models via Ollama, or paid cloud models like Claude and gpt4.1) showcasing the power of this library in just a few lines of code.
+`kit` also ships with damn fine PR reviewer that works with your choice of LLM, showcasing the power of this library in just a few lines of code.

 ## Quick Installation